1033261684/Polyp-segmentation/README.md

     Don't hesitate to contact me if you meet any problems when using this code.

     Yanyu Liu
-    Yunnan University Finance and Economics
+    Yunnan University of Finance and Economics
     Email: yanyul-ynufe@outlook.com; liuyanyu@ynufe.edu.cn